Adding a new SIEM connecter

 Apply to all customers

-to create the new connector for all child workspaces linked to the channel workspace.
-All events from the child workspaces are sent to the SIEM provider.
+to create the new connector for all child workspaces connected to the parent (channel) workspace.
+Events from each child workspace are then sent to the configured SIEM provider:

 note